 Any processes that consume high levels of computing resources will drain your battery fast.
 To check for this, you can open the Task Manager for your Windows laptop.
 Here you can see what level of resources are used.
 If the CPU resource usage is particularly high, then close processes that are causing this.

 Look at your power settings

-It is unlikely that the Windows power settings will prevent your laptop battery from charging but there may be an issue where your configuration powers you laptop off at a specific battery charging level.
+It is unlikely that the Windows power settings will prevent your laptop battery from charging.
+Still, there may be an issue where your configuration powers your laptop off at a specific battery charging level.

 The most efficient power settings for your laptop are likely to be the default settings, so enable these if you have a different configuration in place.
 Some laptops have specific apps that can lead to battery charging issues.
 Lenovo laptops can have a problem in this area, for example.
 If an app exists for charging, then make sure that it is configured correctly.

 You could try disabling any apps to see if this improves the battery-charging situation as well.

 You may not be aware that Windows uses specific drivers to communicate with your battery in the right way.
 Unfortunately, sometimes there can be a problem with drivers, so the best thing you can do is remove them and reinstall them.

 Check with your laptop manufacturer to see if they have the latest drivers for your battery.
 You will usually be able to download these from their website.
 If new drivers exist, remove the old ones and install them.